pescap/EasyHPC/docs/source/github.rst

 Fork the repository to your GitHub account
 ------------------------------------------

+This step creates your own remote copy of the repo you want to work on.
+This way you can modify the code, create your own branches and keep the main code of the main repo clean and safe before merging your changes.

 - Go to the EasyHPC GitHub directory (`click here <https://github.com/pescap/EasyHPC>`_).
 - Click on the ``Fork`` button on the top-right hand corner of the window.